 There’s a reason why people have garages.
 Nobody likes cranking wrenches in freezing weather.
 We recommend servicing your two-stage snow blower in the late spring or early fall before the cold weather numbs your knuckles.

 Your two-stage snow thrower will last much longer if you perform three simple maintenance maneuvers:

 Not all oil is created equal.
 Two-stage snowblowers use 4-cycle or 4-stroke engine oil.
-Don’t use 2-cycle, 2-stroke or any oil that mixes with gasoline.
+Don’t use 2-cycle, 2-stroke or any oil meant for mixing with gasoline.
 Two-cycle engine oil is used with older single-stage models instead.

 If you used your snow blower a lot last season, replace the spark plug too.
 We even offer maintenance kits that provide the compatible oil, spark plugs and more in one simple kit.

 The kits vary depending on your engine type.
 If you have an OHV engine, get an OHV kit.
 If you have an L-Head engine, get an L-Head kit.